sarves/thamizhi-morph/README.md

 - FST models
 - Lexicons
 - Rules and Generated verbs here.
-> Readme files in the respective directory ellaborates more about content.
+> Readme files in the respective directories ellaborate more about content.